Flandy85/examen-Roslagens-V-rme/README.md

-## examen-Roslagens-V-rme
+# examen-Roslagens-V-rme

-# In gitignore contains:
+## In gitignore contains:
 node modules

 package-lock.json

-# Installation instructions
+## Installation instructions

 Download Wordpress starter from https://sv.wordpress.org/ and do local installation

 In wp-content -> theme directory folder, download this project as a zip or clone with terminal.

-With the terminal, got to working directory and run npm plugins installations for gulpfile.js
+With the terminal, go to working directory and run npm plugins installations for gulpfile.js

-# Plugins for gulpfile.js
+## Plugins for gulpfile.js
 install the following in gulpfile.js:

 // Installs gulps globally if you havent already